Skip to main content

 CatalogDiscoveryGitOpsScorecards

 GitLab is a Git-based version control system with cloud and self-hosted options.
-By integrating GitLab into Cortex, you can easily import entities, view commits alongside other events, and monitor development maturity with Scorecards.
+By integrating GitLab with Cortex, you can import entities, view commits alongside other events, and monitor development maturity with Scorecards.

-If you're using the Scaffolder for entities in a given GitLab instance, that configuration needs the full api scope.
+• If you're using the Scaffolder for entities in a given GitLab instance, make sure that configuration has the full api scope.

 caution

-The GitLab integration has multi-account support so you can add a configuration for each additional by repeating the above process.
+The GitLab integration has multi-account support.
+You can add a configuration for each additional by repeating the process above.

 caution